forrest79/phpgsql/docs/fluent.md

 dump($query); // (Query) SELECT * FROM users WHERE (column = $1) OR (column2 IN ($2, $3)) OR ((column IN (SELECT 1)) AND (column2 = ANY(SELECT 2))) OR (column3 IS NOT NULL) [Params: (array) [1, 2, 3]]
 ```

 To simplify a query definition, you can use a special version of `where()` method - the `whereIf()` method.
-This where is used in the query only if the first `bool` paramter is `TRUE`.
+This where is used in the query only if the first `bool` parameter is `TRUE`.
 For example, instead of this:

 ```php
 $listItems = function (string|NULL $filterName) use ($connection): Forrest79\PhPgSql\Fluent\Query